Canvs brings its emotion analysis tool to surveys

 He added that a tool like Canvs Surveys doesn’t replace the work of researchers.
 Instead, he argued that it reduces the “manual work” and makes them “more focused on what they’re really good at, which is insights and storytelling.”
 (Plus, researchers who want to go deeper can dig into the individual responses and flag answers that weren’t classified correctly.)

 It seems that NBCUniversal is happy with the results.
-The company’s senior director of program reserach Benoit Landry said in the announcement:
+The company’s senior director of program research Benoit Landry said in the announcement:

 Having just wrapped up our first pilot testing using Canvs Surveys, I can say with confidence this isn’t an iterative improvement for the research community, it’s a first-ever.
 We went from spending 16 hours trying to hand sort open-ended survey responses, down to one hour with Canvs, and that’s in addition to never-before-seen normative insights across pilots.
 It’s an extraordinary efficiency gain and cost savings for NBC for something we do dozens of times each year.